 \subsection{Falsification of Cyber-Physical Systems}

-The process of optimization-based falsification is shown in Fig.~\ref{fig:falsification}.
+The process of optimization-based falsification is shown in Figure~\ref{fig:falsification}.
 Initially, a generator creates input signals to the system based on an input parametrization.
-The input parameters $x\in\mathbb{R}^n$ with $n$, as the number of parameters, are used to generate an input trace describing a sequence of input vectors, $\xtracein[k]$, where $k$ ranges from the start to the end of the simulation, for the input signals.
+The input parameters $x\in\mathbb{R}^n$ with $n$, as the number of parameters, are used to generate an input trace describing a sequence of input vectors, $\xtracein[k]$, where $k$ ranges from the start to the end of the simulation, for the input ($i$) signals $(s)$.
 For example, a sinusoidal signal can be parameterized using the amplitude and the period or a piecewise constant signal by the values and time instants at which the signal changes value.
-Next, a simulator generates simulation traces of output signals $\ytraceout$, where the \SUT is simulated with the $\xtracein$ as inputs. $\xtrace$, the combination of both $\xtracein$ and $\ytraceout$ are used with the specification $\varphi$, possibly containing temporal operators, to evaluate the specification using a quantitative semantics.
+Next, a simulator generates simulation traces of output signals $\ytraceout$, where the \SUT is simulated with the $\xtracein$ as inputs.
+The combination of both $\xtracein$ and $\ytraceout$, i.e. $\xtrace$, are used with the specification $\varphi$, possibly containing temporal operators, to evaluate the specification using a quantitative semantics.

 A quantitative semantics determines whether the specification is satisfied and a measure of to what extent the specification is fulfilled.
 If the specification is falsified, the process ends.
 However, if it is not falsified, a parameter optimizer generates a new set of parameters for the input generator, and a new simulation of the system takes place.
 Mapping between the input parametrization and the objective value $y\in\mathbb{R}$ of the selected quantitative semantics is taken as a black-box function $f^\varphi(x^s):\mathcal{X}\longrightarrow \mathbb{R}$.
-A common convention in falsification is to let $y=f^\varphi(x^s)<0$ denote that the specification is falsified.
+In falsification, $y=f^\varphi(x^s)<0$ denotes that the specification is falsified.
 Thus, minimizing the objective function $f^\varphi(x^s)$ should guide us to a point with $f^\varphi(x^s_{\rm falsified})<0$ if the system is possible to falsify.
 With slight abuse of notation, we will write $f(x)$ as shorthand for $f^\varphi$.